 t: 0116 241 8331 e: firstname.lastname@example.org

-APT (The Association for Psychological Therapies) was founded in 1981 by William Davies and Derek Perkins, two clinical psychologists based in Birmingham, England.
-It is now a limited company, registered in London, with its head office in Leicester.
-Its express purpose on foundation and to this day was and is to provide the best training possible to 'the helping professions': psychologists, psychiatrists, mental health nurses, social workers, occupational therapists, etc.
+The Association for Psychological Therapies (APT) was founded in 1981 by Dr William Davies and Derek Perkins, two clinical psychologists based in Birmingham, England.
+It is now a limited company, registered in London, with its head office in Thurnby, Leicestershire.
+APT's express purpose is to provide the best training possible to 'the helping professions': psychologists, psychiatrists, mental health nurses, social workers, occupational therapists, etc.

 APT employs over 100 highly experienced clinical and educational psychologists on a consultancy basis, with about a third being regularly employed.
 All these tutors are senior clinicians (mostly consultant psychologists) mostly employed in the UK, Ireland, or Canada.
 Their area of expertise is in mental health and related fields.
 We pride ourselves on providing the most interesting, and relevant training, on courses ranging from 1 to 34 days.
 Our specialist areas are: